JohnGiorgi/paper-cleanup/README.md

 ## :memo: Notes, tips and tricks

 - arXiv requires that the `.bbl` file is provided and has the same name as the main `.tex` file.
-You can get this file on Overleaf from under "Logs and output files" > "Other logs and files".
+- If you are using Overleaf, you can download all necessary files for submission to arXiv by selecting "Submit > Submit your paper to the arXiv".
+Unzip this file and clean it with [`./scripts/clean.sh`](./scripts/clean.sh), then zip it back up and upload it to arXiv.
 - To auto-format your `.bib` file, try [`bibtex-tidy`](https://flamingtempura.github.io/bibtex-tidy).